Focus on Words that Tie Two Passages Together

 These four linking words occur throughout the Bible.
 You may have noticed that each example comes from the book of Hebrews.
 That’s because I’m currently researching it for an upcoming book.

-Run with Perseverance: A 40-Day Devotional Bible Study on the Book of Hebrews about Faith and Godly Living is book 10 in the Dear Theophilus Bible Study Series.
-It is due out mid-2023.
+Read more in Run with Perseverance: A 40-Day Devotional Bible Study on the Book of Hebrews about Faith and Godly Living is book 10 in the Dear Theophilus Bible Study Series.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.